Search for files, folders, streams, extents, etc.

 LBA: // Start Address

-Address: // Start Address
+Address: // (Same as LBA:) Start Address

-LastLBA: // Last block of object address
+LastLBA: // Last block address of object

 ContainsLBA: // Contains the block with address